 Quick Summary

 Rajendra Chola I emerged from one of the most royal legacies of South India—the Chola Empire.
 He acquired the title after his father, Raja Rajendra Chola.
-He carried his father’s legacy from 1014 to 1044 C.E.
-Expanded the kingdom to the Northern Ganges.
+He carried his father’s legacy from 1014 to 1044 C.E., expanded the kingdom to the Northern Ganges.
 The son of the notable king of South India claimed the Andaman and Nicobar Islands, the Maldives, the Lakshadweep, and coastal Burma.
-During his reign, he bravely defeated Srivijaya Kings like Sumatra, Malaya, and Java.
-His list of conquests extends to the Pegu Islands and the Pala King ruling Bengal and Bihar.
+During his reign, he bravely defeated the Srivijaya Kings of Sumatra, Malaya, and Java.
+His list of conquests extends to the Pegu Islands and the Pala King, ruling Bengal and Bihar.

 Rajendra Chola I, one of the greatest emperors of the Chola dynasty, is a name that resonates with power and grandeur in the annals of South Asian history.
 This illustrious ruler, however, had a different name at birth, a fact unknown to many.
 The real name of Rajendra Chola was Madhurantaka Chola.